Improving Few-shot Learning by Spatially-aware Matching and CrossTransformer: Approach

+\paragraph{Spatially-aware Matching.} As our feature encoder processes images at different scales and locations, the model should have the ability to select the best matching locations and scales for each support-query pair.
+Thus, we propose a pair-wise attention mechanism to re-weight (activate/deactivate) different matches withing support-query pairs when aggregating the final scores of comparator.
+Figure \ref{fig:ms-fsl} shows this principle.

-To be more precise, as different visual concepts may be expressed by their constituent parts, each appearing at a different scale, we allow a soft attention which selects a Mixture of Dominant Scales (MDS).
-Moreover, as second-order representations are used as inputs to our attention network, the network select MDS for co-occurring features (which may correspond to image parts).
-We re-define $SI$ as follows:
+Specifically, as different visual concepts may be expressed by their constituent parts (mixture of objects, mixture of object parts, \etc), each appearing at a different location or scale, we perform a soft-attention which selects $w_{pp'}\!\geq\!0$ and $w'_{ss'}\!\geq\!0$.
+Moreover, as co-occurrence representations are used as inputs to the attention network, the network selects a mixture of dominant scales and locations for co-occurring features (which may correspond to pairs of object parts).

-{where} $ss$ refers to Scale Selector, $\tS$ denotes its the network parameters, $k$ refers to the index of support samples, $q$ refers to the index of query samples.

-As the $\ell_1$ norm, a potential sparse regularizer for SS, does not take the class relations between support and query samples into account, we propose a simple regularization term to force pairs of samples from the same class to follow a similar MDS distribution.
-For pairs of samples from different classes, distributions are encouraged to differ.
+The Spatially-aware Matching (SM) network (two convolutional blocks and an FC layer) performs the location- and scale-wise matching respectively using shared model parameters.
+We opt for a decoupled matching in order to reduce the training overhead.
+We perform $5\!\times\!5\!+\!3\!\times\!3\!=\!34$ matches per support-query pair rather than $5\!\times\!5\!\times\!3\!\times\!3\!=\!225$ matches but a full matching variant is plausible (and could perform better).
 We have:

+{where} $m(\cdot)$ is the Spatially-aware Matching network, $\tM$ denotes its parameters, $(k,q)$ are query-support sample indexes.
+We impose a penalty to control the sparsity of matching:

+Our spatially-aware matching network differs from the feature-based attention mechanism as we score the match between pairs of cropped/resized regions (not individual regions) to produce the attention map.